igortessaro/smart-expense-control/README.md

 4. Implement the backend services in C# using the proposed project structure.
 5. Run the backend services.

-Would you like to proceed with the implementation of the backend services in C#?
 ### Database

 We'll use MySQL for the database.
 The database scripts are located in the `database/scripts/` folder.